Tilak1/CUDA_100_Days_Programming_Opportunity/Day_6_WARP_DIVERGENCE/Readme.md

 ```

 🧠 **Why?**
-Now all threads execute the same instructions — divergence is avoided, and control flow is uniform.
+All threads execute the same instructions — no divergence, uniform control flow.

 ---

 ### 🔁 2.
 Use Loop Striding Instead of Fixed-Range Threads

-Bad:
+❌ Bad:

 ```cpp
 if (threadIdx.x < N) {